AllenJonathan/Snake/README.md

 # Snake

-Snake game build using pygame.
+Snake game built using pygame.

 To play this game on your device enter the following commands on your terminal. <br>
 ###### <i> Note: You should have python and pip installed already on your OS. </i>